toss/es-git/docs/reference/classes/Revwalk.md

 > **pushRef**(`reference`): `this`

-Push the OID pointed to by a reference
+Push the OID pointed to by a reference.

 The reference must point to a commitish.